Castlewellan Forest Park - A must-visit attraction in Down

 Castlewellan Castle

-Castlewellan Castle stands as a striking example of Scottish Baronial architecture, nestled within the expansive Castlewellan Forest Park in County Down.
-Built between 1856 and 1858 for the 4th Earl A...
+Castlewellan Castle is an impressive Scottish Baronial style building located within the large Castlewellan Forest Park in County Down.
+Built between 1856 and 1858 for the 4th Earl Annesley by the arc...

 Distance: 0.8 km